FudanGIANT/Fudan_GIANT/index.md

 # Home
-We are a team to accelerate science discovery at HPC.
+We are Group of Innovative Advances in Nuclear Theory (GIANT) in Fudan University.

 We are focuing on:

-- Nuclear Structure;
+- Nuclear Structure Theory;
-- Nuclear Reaction;
+- Nuclear Reaction Theory;
 - First-principles Nuclear Physics;